godaddy-wordpress/woocommerce-customizer/readme.txt

 1. Settings Page for customizations galore!

 == Changelog ==

+= 2.3.1 =
+* Fix - Fixes "headers already sent" error if WooCommerce is out of date

 = 2.3.0 =
 * Misc - Added support for WooCommerce 2.6